agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 -------------------------------------
 **@projectname** is a header only library which means that each of its components is accessible through its corresponding include.
-The first step is to include the file which give you the main boost::simd::pack.
+The first step is to include the file which gives you the main boost::simd::pack.

 @snippet helloworld.cpp hello-include-pack